More health and social care funding

-The British Red Cross helps more than 300,000 people a year live independently at home.
+The British Red Cross helps 84,600 people a year to live independently at home.
 Through this work, we have seen first-hand the positive impact support at home can have both on people and the system.

 The British Red Cross believes prevention is better than cure, but currently there is a lack of accessible, early interventions.

 Practical and emotional support, that is simple and effective, can help vulnerable people maintain and regain the confidence to live independently in their own homes.
 This support must be provided early-on.

 This support can also reduce costs for both individuals and the public purse.

 The Care Act and the NHS Five Year Forward View show a willingness to change the system.
 Unfortunately, with overstretched resources, local authorities are struggling to meet their statutory duties let alone invest in services that prevent, reduce and delay the need for care.

 In fact, local authority spend on prevention has reduced since these initiatives came into force.